fullcalendar/fullcalendar-docs/_docs-v5/toolbar/buttonIcons.md

 This setting only takes affect when [themeSystem](themeSystem) is `'standard'`.
 If you want to change icons when [themeSystem](themeSystem) is `'bootstrap'`, use [bootstrapFontAwesome](bootstrapFontAwesome) instead.

-A hash must be supplied that maps button names (from the [header](header)) to icon strings.
+A hash must be supplied that maps button names (from the [headerToolbar](headerToolbar)) to icon strings.
 These icon string are transformed into classNames which are styled by FullCalendar's CSS.

 If a button does not have an entry, it falls back to using [buttonText](buttonText).